 - Outstanding Teacher in CBA Accounting Major (2010)

 - Ed and Margaret Kay Award for Teaching Excellence in Accounting (2010)

 - AAA Auditing Section Doctoral Consortium presentation on Behavioral Research (2010) and on Career Advice (2009) and AAA Doctoral Consortium Distinguished Faculty presentation on Behavioral Research (1996)

-- Award from AAA ABO section for Chairing Outstanding Behavioral Dissertation (1999)
+- Award from AAA ABO section: Chairing Outstanding Behavioral Dissertation (2000)